fultonj/mistral/101/README.md

 ===========

-This is my crash-course in Mistral for people familiar with TripleO and Ansible.
+This is my crash-course in Mistral for people familiar with TripleO.
 It's basically an aggregation of parts of the [upstream documenation](http://docs.openstack.org/developer/mistral/), [d0ugal's blog](http://www.dougalmatthews.com/), and another [crash-course](https://etherpad.openstack.org/p/tripleo-mistral-crash-course-december-2016).